Endless-Range/bluesky-engagement-bot/README.md

 ---

-**Deploy to your home server with Docker.
+**Deploy to your server with Docker.
 Get Slack notifications.
 Done.**